git-town/git-town/CONTRIBUTING.md

 # How to contribute

-Everybody is welcome to help make Git Town even better.
+Everybody is welcome to help make Git Town better.

 - **Want to fix a bug or add a feature?** <br> See our [developer guidelines](DEVELOPMENT.md) to get started and check in with the